komrad36/FastDivide/README.md

 Because the implementation is completely free of any branches or memory accesses, it also doesn't leak any side-channel information about its arguments (at least, not via timing or memory!), so it could be useful for crypto applications while actually improving performance.

+Because this implementation uses more registers than a single hardware div, test your particular use case to see whether it's a net win.
+If you need to spill a bunch of regs to use it, it may not be worth it.

 For denominators known at compile-time, there's no need to use this library.
 Just express the division/modulo directly in C/C++ and let the compiler handle it, as it can generate quite optimal codegen for that case.

 Because a lot of the work is precomputable for a given denominator/divisor, a class is also provided allowing you to perform this precomputation, then repeatedly divide (or modulo) different numerators by that same denominator.